Prarthana10/csrbox/README.md

 - Similarly for ```misa.extensions```, the test write_val is first checked if it is legal.If the value is legal,its written into ```misa.extensions```.

 #### uatg_csrbox_warl_test_mtvec.py
-- This code tests generates tests to write to check the WARL property of the ```mtvec``` register.
+- This code tests generates tests to check the WARL property of the ```mtvec``` register.

-- Machine Trap Vector Base Address (MTVEC) register is used to store the address of the Trap handler.
+- Machine Trap Vector Base Address (MTVEC) register is used to store the address of the Trap handler.In simple terms mtvec tells where to trap.

-- The MTVEC register has the address of the trap handler.
-When a trap occurs (and is to be handled, not ignored), the Hardware set’s the program counter (PC) set to the value in the MTVEC register.
+- The ```mtvec``` register has the address of the trap handler.
+When a trap occurs, the hardware set’s the program counter (PC) set to the value in the ```mtvec``` register.
 This causes a jump to the first instruction in the trap handler routine.

+- Some basic properties of ```mtvec``` register is:
+      - BASE must always be aligned on a 4-byte boundary
+      - BASE can be hardwired to hold a constant
+      - MODE is irect then pc is set to BASE
+      - MODE is vectored when pc is set to BASE + 4*(cause)

-- We are testing if the reset value of the mtvec is alegal value and if it matches the reset value in the ISA spec.
+- We are testing if the reset value of the ```mtvec``` is a legal value and if it matches the reset value in the ISA spec.

 #### uatg_csrbox_warl_test_mstatus.py